 Councillor Steven Erdelyi, who has been in contact with Fucito’s father, pointed out that CSL’s current restrictions were adopted in 2020, during the COVID pandemic.
 “A lot of people were home.
 During that summer of 2020, we were getting a lot of complaints.
 They were hearing the noise of the blowers and smelling the fumes.
 So, we enacted this bylaw based on what other cities were doing at the time.
-But of course, six years later, we’re looking to see what the latest is from those other cities.”
+But of course, six years later, we’re looking to see what the latest is from those other cities.” n